 Most importantly, modern science has helped us to understand that, in addition to an ability to caress the tongue or lower inhibition, the majority of these foods have a proven nutritional effect on the body.
 Many provide energy for a night of passion.
-Some support the system that triggers feelings of love or sexual arousal.
+Some support the system that triggers feelings of love or arousal.
 Yet others help to increase blood flow.
-And others offer the nutrients to support sexual hormone production.
+And others offer the nutrients to support hormone production.
 So, do aphrodisiacs really exist?
 Read for yourself and you make the call.
 You already know where we stand on the topic!
 Bon appetit.

 If you’re interested in a more in-depth explanation of what defines an aphrodisiac food, check out my article, appropriately titled What is an Aphrodisiac Food?